DaphneChang/DaphneChang/README.md

 https://daphnechang.github.io/about/

-- 🔭 I’m currently working on Pinduoduo.com
+- 🔭 I’m currently working in Shanghai
 - 🌱 I’m currently learning javascript, React, node
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...